keithsmyth/Twitter-iOS/README.md

 # Project 4 - Twitter-iOS

-Time spent: **0** hours spent in total
+Time spent: **8** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [ ] Hamburger menu
-   - [ ] Dragging anywhere in the view should reveal the menu.
+   - [X] Dragging anywhere in the view should reveal the menu.
-   - [ ] The menu should include links to your profile, the home timeline, and the mentions view.
+   - [X] The menu should include links to your profile, the home timeline, and the mentions view.
-   - [ ] The menu can look similar to the example or feel free to take liberty with the UI.
+   - [X] The menu can look similar to the example or feel free to take liberty with the UI.
 - [ ] Profile page
    - [ ] Contains the user header view
    - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+   - [X] Shows the user timeline
 - [ ] Home Timeline
    - [ ] Tapping on a user image should bring up that user's profile page